Home » Symptoms » Cat Symptoms A-Z » Scaly Skin around the Eyes

 -

-Eye discharge: Excessive discharge from the eyes can be an accompanying symptom, especially if there is an infection.
+Eye discharge: Excessive discharge from the eyes can be an accompanying symptom, especially if an infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. is present.

 -